-Distribution: East of the Cascades in Washington; Washington south to Oregon, east to Idaho.
+Distribution: Occurring east of the Cascades crest in central Washington; Washington to Oregon, east to Idaho and Nevada.

 Conservation Status: Not of concern

-Tufted, glabrous perennial from a taproot and branched base, the numerous stems prostrate or spreading, covered with last yearu00e2u20acu2122s leaves; flowering stems erect, 3-6 cm. tall, brittle.
+Tufted, glabrous perennial from a taproot and branched base, the numerous stems prostrate or spreading, covered with last year\\\\'s leaves; flowering stems erect, 3-6 cm. tall, brittle.

 Cauline leaves numerous, over-lapping, needle-like, 10-20 mm. long, their tips spreading.